Isoroku Yamamoto: Death

-On the morning of April 18, despite urging by local commanders to cancel the trip for fear of ambush, Yamamoto's two Mitsubishi G4M bombers, used as fast transport aircraft without bombs, left Rabaul as scheduled for the 315 mi trip.
+On the morning of April 18, despite urging by local commanders to cancel the trip for fear of ambush, Yamamoto's two Mitsubishi G4M "Betty" bombers, used as fast transport aircraft without bombs, left Rabaul as scheduled for the 315 mi trip.
 Sixteen P-38s intercepted the flight over Bougainville, and a dogfight ensued between them and the six escorting Mitsubishi A6M Zeroes.
 First Lieutenant Rex T. Barber engaged the first of the two Japanese transports, which turned out to be T1-323, the one Yamamoto was travelling in.
 He fired on the aircraft until it began to spew smoke from its left engine.
 Barber turned away to attack the other transport as Yamamoto's aircraft crashed into the jungle.

-Yamamoto's body, along with the crash site, was found the next day in the jungle of the island of Bougainville by a Japanese search-and-rescue party, led by army engineer Lieutenant Tsuyoshi Hamasuna.
+Yamamoto's body, along with the crash site, (6°47'09.9"S 155°33'08.2"E) was found the next day in the jungle of the island of Bougainville by a Japanese search-and-rescue party, led by army engineer Lieutenant Tsuyoshi Hamasuna.
 According to Hamasuna, Yamamoto had been thrown clear of the plane's wreckage, his white-gloved hand grasping the hilt of his katana, still upright in his seat under a tree.
 Hamasuna said Yamamoto was instantly recognizable, head dipped down as if deep in thought.
 A post-mortem disclosed that Yamamoto had received two .50-caliber bullet wounds, one to the back of his left shoulder and another to the left side of his lower jaw that exited above his right eye.
 The Japanese navy doctor examining the body determined that the head wound had killed Yamamoto.
 The more violent details of Yamamoto's death were hidden from the Japanese public.
 The medical report was changed "on orders from above", according to biographer Hiroyuki Agawa.